 Information regarding this Health Questionnaire is communicated to students by email after admission to Vanderbilt University.
-This Health Questionnaire or official immunization documents must be returned to the Student Health Center by May 15 with vaccination information.
+This Health Questionnaire must be returned to the Student Health Center by May 15 with vaccination information.

-Students should go to medschool.vanderbilt.edu/ student-health/immunization-requirements in order to access information on how to upload their documentation via the secure student health portal.
+Students should go to vumc.org/student-health/immuni-zation-requirements-new-students in order to access more information regarding the immunization requirements and information on how to upload their documentation via the secure student health portal.

-Student Injury and Sickness Insurance Plan
+Student Health Insurance Plan

 All students registered in degree programs for 4 or more credit hours, or who are actively enrolled in research courses (including but not limited to dissertation or thesis courses) that are designated by Vanderbilt University as full-time enrollment are required to have health insurance coverage.
 The university offers a sickness and injury insurance plan that is designed to provide hospital, surgical, and major medical benefits.
-A brochure explaining the limits, exclusions, and benefits of insurance coverage is available to students online at gallagherstudent.com/vanderbilt or medschool.vanderbilt.edu/student-health/student-health-insurance.
+A brochure explaining the limits, exclusions, and benefits of insurance coverage is available to students online at gallagherstudent.com/vanderbilt or vumc.org/student-health/student-health-insurance.